-This recipe for Jamaican Jerk Spiced Chicken Wings is inspired by our first taste of real jerk chicken on our first trip to Jamaica to celebrate my parent’s 50th anniversary.
+This recipe for Jamaican Jerk Spiced Chicken Wings is inspired by our first taste of real jerk chicken (and our love for wings) on our first trip to Jamaica to celebrate my parent’s 50th anniversary.
 My parents rented a villa in St. Ann’s Parrish named Mai Oui for the entire family and our guide who drove the property’s tour bus picked us up at the Montego Bay airport then insisted we stop at Scotchie’s in Ocho Rios if we wanted ‘the best’ jerk chicken in Jamaica.
 We loved the casual atmosphere and the service was warm and welcoming.
 The chicken was mouthwatering and cooked to perfection (and the Red Stripe really did taste better in Jamaica).

 When developing this recipe for Jamaican Jerk Spiced Chicken Wings we knew we had to use a wood fire like they do in Jamaica.
 Real Jamaican jerk chicken is cooked using pimento wood.
 There is currently only one importer to the U.S., so getting your hands on some takes a little advance planning so we improvised with some pecan wood that we had.
 We tweak the spice proportions a couple of times, but in my opinion, the wood smoke truly made the difference.
 If you don’t have the equipment for that, they will still taste great coming off a gas grill or even the oven if that’s your best option.